LeoPag/ProbPy-Probabilty-Riddles-and-Puzzles/README.md

-# ProbPy - Probability Puzzles for Data Science and Quantitative Research
+# ProbPy - Probability Riddles and Puzzles
 Welcome to ProbPy - a comprehensive repository dedicated to providing an extensive collection of probability puzzles, riddles, and solutions typically encountered in data science and quantitative research interviews.

 ## Description